aharring/PFORCS-problem-sheet/README.md

        4. The function looks at two methods for approaching the question The first is in the inbuilt count function.
 This is case sensitive so if count('e') gives a different answer to count('E').
 I left this code in just so you could see it
           The second is the more traditional method - assign the fileinput to an array then loop through each character checking if it is an 'e' or 'E' and incrementing a counter
+          A third method - reading in all the input, converting it to lower case & applying the count function was added March 1st
        5. Print the output

 Notes :
      I assigned a the output of the read to a variable and then printed the variable to see what a read stored I did note you could read the file line by line but it seemed as handy to read the whole thing in one go - I'm not sure what would happen if the file was massive
-     I think you could read 536,870,912 on a 32 bit system before you'd encounter a problem using the method I used
+     I think you could read 536,870,912 on a 32 bit system before you'd encounter a problem using the method I used In week 07 the lecturer referenced python strings methods in passing & I revisted W3schools I saw I would read the whole file in, convert it to lower case then apply the count function I have included this code for reference

  What I learned :
      How to read command line arguments passed to a python program.